Shrink (manga): Drama

 A live-action television drama adaptation was announced on March 29, 2024.
 Three episodes were aired on NHK General TV from August 31 to September 14, 2024.
 The drama starred Tomoya Nakamura and Tao Tsuchiya in lead roles, and Hiroe Igeta, Takahiro Miura, Terunosuke Takezai, and Wakana Sakai in guest roles.

 Reception

 The series won the 5th Saito Takao Award in 2021.
+The series was ranked fifth in Da Vincis Book of the Year ranking in 2024.